Frequently Asked ELECTION Questions

 Do I need to sign my ballot exactly like my driver’s license?
 No. Clerks match your ballot signature to the most current signature the Michigan Secretary of State has on file.

 Can I register to vote on Election Day?
 Yes.
-You can register on Election Day.
+You can register on Election Day with proof of residency.
 However, we suggest you register to vote as soon as possible.
 If you want to register by mail, online or at the Secretary of State’s office, you must do so by Monday, July 18 for the August 2022 election or by Monday, Oct.
 24 for the November 2022 election.
 Once that deadline has passed, you need to register at Kentwood City Hall, 4900 Breton Ave.
 SE.

 Why am I receiving postcards and other mailings regarding my absentee ballot?
 The Clerk’s Office only sends out official absentee applications and ballots upon request from a registered voter.
 You can verify your ballot has been received at Michigan.gov/Vote.
 No other additional election-related mailings come from the City.
 These other mailings come from third-party organizations and sometimes can look similar to official materials.